By Hamed Ashrafi

 picture of weldments-solidworks-how-to-make There are some commands in the property manager that you can use to further edit your design.
 Below are some of these commands.

-Apply Corner treatment Link to this section
+Apply Corner Treatment Link to this section

-Mirror profile Link to this section
+Mirror Profile Link to this section

 This command mirrors the profile either horizontally or vertically.